ivendrov/order-embedding/vis/README.md

 Run `python -m SimpleHTTPServer` in this directory.
 Then point your browser to the running server (usually at `localhost:8000`) and open either `visualize_training.html` or `visualize_roc.html`.

-Note that modern browsers like Chrome will usually cache files, making it hard to monitor models as they are training.
+Note that modern browsers like Chrome will cache files, making it hard to monitor models as they are training.
 I use the [Cache Killer](https://chrome.google.com/webstore/detail/cache-killer/jpfbieopdmepaolggioebjmedmclkbap?hl=en) Chrome extension to circumvent this.

 The visualizations use a number of JSON files stored in the `training` and `roc` directories.
 If you train using COCO and cross-validate on the first 1000 images of the validation set (the default) you don't need to change anything - the `train.py` script will generate all necessary files for you.
-If you want to train on your own data, or if you want to modify the visualizations themselves, the following may prove helpful:
+If you want to train on your own data, or if you want to modify the visualizations themselves, the following documentation may prove helpful:

 ## Training Visualization